Fredrick is a miniature-garden designer and author of landscaping guides. He loves to write about garden flowers, ponds, lawns, and hedges.

 1. Clean Your Pond Regularly

-Garden ponds accumulate dirt and debris with time.
-Leaves are a major threat as they can release toxic gases when decaying, consequently destroying the ecological balance.
+Garden ponds accumulate dirt and debris.
+Leaves are a major threat as they can release toxic gases when decaying, destroying the ecological balance.
 To keep the reservoir clean, you can use a skimmer net to collect and remove leaves and other light debris.

-Sludge is another thing that you need to remove.
+You also need to remove sludge.
 You can use a pond vacuum to scoop the mud from the bottom, but you need to leave a little of it to support the growth of algae.

-Many pond vacuums have been developed, but it is only a few that can help clean your pond bottom effectively.
-Personally, I use the which is powerful enough to remove sludge, debris and decaying organic matter.
+Only a few of the many pond vacuums developed can help clean your pond bottom effectively.
+I use the OASE PondoVac Vacuum Cleaner which is powerful enough to remove sludge, debris and decaying organic matter.
 With different nozzle head options, this equipment can clean through gravel, stoney, earthy and even flat surfaces.
-OASE PondoVac Vacuum Cleaner

 If you want to do a full cleaning, drain all the water first using a pump or container then secure your aquatics in another reservoir.
 Next, scoop up the sludge and clean the bottom completely.
 You can also clean the liner and edging materials - a task that can be performed with a brush.